Mocca101/obsidian-plugin-groups/README.md

 -   **Grouping:** Organize your plugins into logical groups to make it easier to manage them.
 -   **Bulk actions:** Enable or disable the plugins in a group with a single click or command.
 -   **Delayed Group Loading:** You can set your groups to load after a custom delay following Obsidian's startup.
 This can be useful for reducing the load on your system during startup, resulting in shorter loading times.
 -   **Group Nesting:** Manage your groups with groups.
 E.g. you have a group for style related plugin and one for Plugins you use often but don't need immediately on start up.
-Create both of them and add them To a parent group that loads these delayed on start up so you can get to work quickly without having to wait for all of them to load.
+Create both of them and add them To a parent group that loads these delayed on start up, so you can get to work quickly without having to wait for all of them to load.

 ## Installation